 This means fiction that is both realistic and honest but remains empowering and hopeful.

 And so not stories about collective change coming from the top of the political hierarchies, nor stories about token heroes & animal characters used as anthropomorphic instruments to validate our ego.

-So, think about how stories can be told in ways that center the outsider’s experience (and that identity varies depending on the story), validating their own existence for reasons outside that of being the proverbial “Other”.
+So, think about how stories can be told in ways that centre the outsider’s experience (and that identity varies depending on the story), validating their own existence for reasons beyond that of being the proverbial “Other”.

 Whether you are writing and/or reading it for expanding your imagination personally or for the sake of anti-oppressive community organizing, remember that the core of the story always needs to be about hope.

 A new hope for things to come in what we choose to do today, choose to do now, for choosing to not relent but to endure.

 “In April we cannot see sunflowers in France, so we say the sunflowers do not exist.

 But the local farmers have already planted thousands of seeds and when they look at the bare hills they may be able to see the sunflowers already.

 They lack only the conditions of sun, heat, rain, and July.
 Just because we cannot see them does not mean they do not exist.”

 Using fiction as a platform for exploring new alternatives to anti-oppression strategies, perhaps we can discover answers that have been hidden by systems of oppression?